Geoffrey Scott (architectural historian)

 Geoffrey Scott (11 June 1884 – 14 August 1929) was an English scholar and poet, known as a historian of architecture.
 His biography of Isabelle de Charrière entitled The Portrait of Zelide won the 1925 James Tait Black Memorial Prize.

 Background

-Born in Hampstead, Scott was educated at Highgate School, then Rugby School and New College, Oxford, where he won the Newdigate Prize in 1906.
+Born in Hampstead, Scott was the fourth son of Russell Scott III and his wife Jessie Thurburn.
+He was educated at Highgate School, then Rugby School and New College, Oxford, where he won the Newdigate Prize in 1906.
 While still an undergraduate he was befriended by Mary Berenson, leading to his admission to the Florence 'circle' of Bernard Berenson.
 From 1907 to 1909 he was employed by Berenson; he worked on the design of the garden of I Tatti, the Berenson villa, with Cecil Ross Pinsent.
 This led to work on other gardens.
 It also brought him the friendship of John Maynard Keynes, who met him there.